Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Ensure that both VPC owners manually add a route to the VPC route tables that points to the IP address range of the other VPC.
 - [ ] Instruct the customer to set up a VPC with the same IPv4 CIDR block as that of the source VPC: `172.16.0.0/16`.
 - [ ] Instruct the customer to create a virtual private gateway to link the two VPCs.

+### A company runs a web application that users access using the domain name `www.example.com`.
+The company manages the domain name using Amazon Route 53.
+The company created an Amazon CloudFront distribution in front of the application and would like `www.example.com` to access the application through CloudFront.
+What is the MOST cost-effective way to achieve this?

+- [ ] Create a `CNAME` record in Amazon Route 53 that points to the CloudFront distribution URL.
+- [x] Create an `ALIAS` record in Amazon Route 53 that points to the CloudFront distribution URL.
+- [ ] Create an `A` record in Amazon Route 53 that points to the public IP address of the web application.
+- [ ] Create a `PTR` record in Amazon Route 53 that points to the public IP address of the web application.

+### A SysOps administrator needs to deploy an application in multiple AWS Regions.
+The SysOps administrator must implement a solution that routes users to the Region with the lowest latency.
+In case of failure, the solution must automatically route requests to a Region with a healthy instance of the application.
+The company needs a solution with the shortest time to failover.
+Which solution will meet these requirements?

+- [ ] Create Amazon Route 53 A records that have the same name for each endpoint.
+Use a latency routing policy.
+Associate a health check with each record.
+- [ ] Create Amazon Route 53 A records that have the same name for each endpoint.
+Use a failover routing policy.
+Associate a health check with each record.
+- [x] Create an AWS Global Accelerator standard accelerator.
+Create an endpoint group for each Region.
+Add a listener to the accelerator.
+Associate the endpoint group with the listener.
+- [ ] Create Amazon Route 53 A records that have the same name for each endpoint.
+Use a geolocation routing policy.
+Associate a health check with each record.

+### A company is using Amazon CloudWatch alarms to monitor Amazon Elastic Kubernetes Service (Amazon EKS) workloads.
+The alarms are initiated through a threshold definition and are not helping the EKS cluster operate more efficiently.
+A SysOps administrator must implement a solution that identifies anomalies and generates recommendations for how to address the anomalies.
+Which solution will meet these requirements?

+- [ ] Use CloudWatch anomaly detection to identify anomalies and provide recommendations.
+- [x] Use CloudWatch Container Insights with Amazon DevOps Guru to identify anomalies and provide recommendations.
+- [ ] Use CloudWatch Container Insights to identify anomalies and provide recommendations.
+- [ ] Use CloudWatch anomaly detection with CloudWatch Container Insights to identify anomalies and provide recommendations.